-Photonaturalist Steven Scott, based in Punta Gorda, Florida and Harrington, Maine.
-Landscapes, macro, flora & fauna in the country, suburbs and city.
+Photonaturalist Steve Scott, based in Punta Gorda, Florida.
+Landscapes, macro, flora fauna in the country, suburbs and city.
 Lots of interesting links about the world of nature.

 Friday, December 24, 2010